La Salle, CO Demographics

 A map of La Salle's Population by Race

-Of the 482 places in Colorado, La Salle is the 160th most populous.
+La Salle is ranked the 144th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Salle was ranked the 160th most populous place in the 2020 Census.

 La Salle's White Population